nablarch/nablarch-document/en/application_framework/application_framework/libraries/bean_util.rst

   :depth: 3
   :local:

 Bean Util provides the following functions related to Java Beans.
+It can also handle records standardised from Java 16 in the same way as Java Beans.
+See :ref:`bean_util-use-record` for more information.

 * Configuring and acquiring values for properties
 * Transferring values to other Java Beans